niaid/image_portal_workflows/docs/source/prefect.rst

       # However, this will also deploy pytest_runner workflow in other envs (where it's not needed)
       # prefect deploy --all

-4. Run worker (properly via the helper_scripts/.service file)

-   The service files should restarts the worker when killed.
-Normally, we would need to do this step

 Troubleshooting: